Subedi-Sujit/Subedi-Sujit/README.md

 ---

 ### 🌱 Outside of Tech
-When I’m not coding or studying cloud systems, you’ll usually find me:
+When I’m not deep into code or AWS, I’m usually:
-- 📚 **Reading** about life story, global affairs, leadership, or strategy
+- 📚 Reading about history, strategy, or global affairs
-- 🏔️ **Hiking** and exploring new trails — being in nature clears my head
+- 🏔️ Hiking whenever I need to clear my head
-- 🀄 **Learning about Chinese culture** — from history and philosophy to language
+- 🀄 Learning about Chinese culture — from philosophy to language
-- 🪖 **Following military technology** and global defense advancements (it’s a lifelong passion)
+- 🪖 Following military tech and global defense systems (my lifelong fascination)

 ---